maktarsis/bazel-exp/README.md

 ###### Contains starter code structure and basic feature modules to explore some workarounds and possibilities

-###### Feel free to use groundword.
+###### Feel free to use groundwork.
 I will be glad to comments, issues, PRs and so on.
 More information and examples will be available later